Skinnyfromthe9

 David Alex Villegas (born December 19, 1995), known by his stage name Skinnyfromthe9 (formerly stylized $kinnyFromThe9), is an American rapper and singer from Somerville, New Jersey.
-He first gained widespread attention after the release of his song "Love Blast" in late 2017.
-He then signed to L.A.
+He first gained widespread attention after releasing his song "Love Blast" in late 2017.
+He signed to L.A.
 Reid's record label, HITCO, in 2018.
-He released his debut mixtape, It's An Evil World, in November 2018.
+He released his debut mixtape, Highly Clouted, in July 2016.

 Early life

 David Alex Villegas was born in Hialeah, Florida.
 He is of mixed Puerto Rican, Colombian, and Dominican descent.
 He grew up largely in Somerville, New Jersey, although he and his family moved around frequently.
 As a child, his father was imprisoned, and his mother became involved with another man.
 During Villegas' adolescence, his mother and stepfather engaged in scams and identity fraud until his stepfather was eventually caught and spent time in prison.
 Villegas also spent time living in homeless shelters and hotels as a youth.
 He began focusing on hip hop as a teenager after his father purchased a mic for him.
 He adopted the stage name, Skinnyfromthe9, because his nickname was "Skinny" and he was from area code 908 (colloquially, "the 9").